oiraqi/xcommerce/README.md

 # XCommerce
 Welcome to XCommerce: The e-commerce meta-project, designed and developed for educational purposes.
 It is based on, and showcases a variety of languages, technologies and architectures (hence X):
 - Languages: C, Java, JavaScript and TypeScript
-- Technologies: Spring Boot, Spring Cloud, Angular, Postgres, Redis, Neo4j, Redis, Kafka, Beam
+- Technologies: Spring Boot, Spring Cloud, Angular, Postgres, Redis, Netty, Kafka, Beam
 - Architectures: Standalone, SOA synchronous (REST) monolithic, Cloud asynchronous event-driven microservices

 The list is growing.
 You're welcome to contribute through your favourite language and/or technology.
 We'd love to see languages such as Python, Rust and Scala, as well as modern client-side JavaScript/TypeScript technologies such as React, Vue.js, Svelte, Electron, etc.